- Open Sessions

-Michael Holcomb is the Director of Information Security for Fluor, one of the world's largest construction, engineering and project services companies with 60,000 employees around the world.
-In his role at Fluor, Michael is responsible for vulnerability management, incident detection/response, penetration testing and industrial controls for the global organization.
-He also teaches cyber security as an adjunct instructor at Greenville Technical College and helps students, career transitioners and others that are new to cyber security at becomeacybersecuritypro.com.
+Michael Holcomb is the Fellow and Director of Cyber Security for Fluor, one of the world's largest construction, engineering and project services companies with 60,000 employees around the world.
+In his role at Fluor, Michael is responsible for vulnerability management, incident detection/response, penetration testing, and industrial controls for the global organization.
+He also teaches cybersecurity as an adjunct instructor at Greenville Technical College.

 - Claire LaVelleEvent Director, ISSA